jimken123/cv/README.md

 - Test pdf on paper
 - Trawl Midokura resources for skills to add to CV (Confluence, JIRA, ReadTheDocs, Github, VS Code, etc.)
+- Add About page for more detail
+- Learn API, build out an API project

 ## Done